HackDotDiversity/HackDiversityDataInterviewChallenge/README.md

 - **Modeling & Accuracy**: Clarity in model choice and interpretation of results.
 - **Presentation**: Clear explanations with supporting visualizations.

-Good luck, and showcase your best analysis skills!
+Good luck, and showcase your best analysis skills👾!